All Products

 }

-Step 3: Deploy the OpenTelemetry Collector
+Step 3: (Optional) Deploy an OpenTelemetry Collector

 The following example shows how to deploy the OpenTelemetry Collector by using Docker.
 For more information, see Install the Collector.